jyothiraditya-n/bfcli/README.md

 accompanied by a secondary prompt for continuing the line, invoked when the original line contained unmatched brackets or an unclosed brace.

-- The use of braces to write a block of code which is held for execution until the entire block has been written.
+- The use of `!` and `;` to hint to the interpreter that the user is not yet finished writing a block of code and that the user is done writing a block of code, respectively.
+(Notably, the block still isn't actually finished until all of the matching brackets have been written out.)

 - The command `?` to pull up a help dialogue for both the Brainfuck programming language as well as the functionality of this program at the main prompt.